deathbeds/jupyterlite-pyodide-lock/README.md

 ## Overview

+`jupyterlite-pyodide-lock` avoids **run time** `pyodide` and `jupyterlite` package management ambiguity by using a full web browser at **build time**  to customize a `pyodide-lock.json`.

+## Motivation

-By default, a `pyodide` distribution provides a precise set of package versions known to work together in the browser.
+By default, a `pyodide` distribution provides a precise set of package versions known to work together in the browser, described in its `pyodide-lock.json`.

-`micropip` gives site users the ability to install packages from PyPI, made more familiar to IPython users with the `%pip` magic provided by `jupyterlite-pyodide-kernel`, which itself uses `micropip` to provide additional packages to enable interactive computing.
+Among these packages is `micropip`, which gives site users the ability to install packages _not_ included in `pyodide-lock.json`.
+These may be distributed with an HTML page, downloaded from PyPI, or anywhere on the internet.
+`jupyterlite-pyodide-kernel` uses this capability to install itself, and its dependencies.

+At run time, `piplite` provides a `micropip`-based shim for the IPython `%pip` magic, the most portable approach for interactive package management in Notebook documents.

-`micropip` (and `%pip`) are powerful for interactive usage, but can cause significant headaches when upstream versions (or their dependencies) change in ways that either no longer work with `pyodide`, or no longer match the expected versions of JupyterLab extensions in a deployed JupyterLite site.
+`micropip` (and `%pip`) are powerful for interactive usage, but can cause headaches when upstream versions (or their dependencies) change in ways that either no longer provide the same API expected by the exact versions of `pyodide`, `pyodide-kernel`, and JupyterLab extensions in a deployed JupyterLite site.

-`jupyterlite-pyodide-lock` provides a way to use your browser to perform a validated solve at _build time_, creating a `pyodide-lock.json` which precisely controls the _run time_ behavior of package downloading and installation.
+`jupyterlite-pyodide-lock` gives content authors tools to manage the effective `pyodide` distribution, making it easier to build, verify, and maintain predictable, interactive computing environments for future site visitors.

 [jlpk]: https://github.com/jupyterlite/pyodide-kernel
 [pl]: https://github.com/pyodide/pyodide-lock